-The following Restructuring & Insolvency guidance note Produced in partnership with Geraldine Quirk of Bryan Cave Leighton Paisner LLP provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with Geraldine Quirk of Bryan Cave Leighton Paisner provides comprehensive and up to date legal information covering:

 Consistent with the common law of contract, an insurer is not able to transfer the burden of its obligations under a contract of insurance without the consent of the policyholder.
 A novation agreement between the original insurer, the policyholder and the substitute insurer is, as a general rule, required to effect such a transfer.